dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Perfect happiness is a beautiful sunset, the giggle of a grandchild, the first snowfall.
-It’s the little things that make happy moments, not the grand events.
-Joy comes in sips, not gulps.
+  If we do discover a complete theory, it should be in time understandable in broad principle by everyone.
+Then we shall all, philosophers, scientists, and just ordinary people be able to take part in the discussion of why we and the universe exist.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1265 days)
+## 🌟 Experiences (1266 days)

 ### 🧮 Programming languages